aldum/learnyouanelm.github.io/pages/10-functionally-solving-problems.md

 This is pretty much perfect!
-It's as simple as it goes and I have a feeling it'll work perfectly for implementing our solution. `Section` is a simple record type that holds three integers for the lenghts of its three road parts.
-We introduce a type alias as well, saying that `RoadSystem` is a list of sections.
+It's as simple as it goes and I have a feeling it'll work perfectly for implementing our solution. `Section` is a simple record type that holds three integers for the lengths of its three road parts.
+We introduce abother type alias as well, saying that `RoadSystem` is a list of sections.

 We could also use a triple of `(Int, Int, Int)` to represent a road